About This Chapter

 Sometimes things that look the same are actually quite different, and we find this to be true with isomers.
 In this lesson, you'll learn about different types of isomers and how even small changes can make a big difference.

 6. Naming Organic Compounds: Rules & Practice

-Have you ever wondered how compounds like pentane got its name?
+Have you ever wondered how compounds like pentane got their name?
 Discover a practical way to name organic compounds using tried and tested rules.
-Practice how to use these rules to name different organic compounds.
+Practice using these rules to name different organic compounds.